Delivering FibroScan® Products to Revolutionize Liver Health Assessment

 FibroScan is a non-invasive, painless and quick procedure, designed to provide consistent measurements of both stiffness and liver fat and has allowed clinicians and researchers to advance the understanding of liver health and provide insights for continued patient management strategies.
 While needle biopsy examines 3 millimeters of liver tissue, FibroScan examinations assess 100 times that amount in as little as 10 minutes.

-For this reason the NASH Network (NASHNet), a global network of leading healthcare system centers of excellence, focused on creating a standardized care model for managing patients with NASH, has chosen FibroScan as the non-invasive screening technology to appropriately identify patients with progressive NAFLD.
-With the goal to create an optimal care model, NASHNet is utilizing FibroScan in primary care, endocrinology and bariatric clinics, to identify patients in need of further care.
+For this reason, the NASH Network (NASHNet), a global network of leading healthcare system centers of excellence, focused on creating a standardized care model for managing patients with NASH, has chosen FibroScan as the non-invasive screening technology to appropriately identify patients with progressive NAFLD.
+Intending to create an optimal care model, NASHNet is utilizing FibroScan in primary care, endocrinology and bariatric clinics, to identify patients in need of further care.

 “FibroScan is essential to improve NAFLD disease management and reduce the disease impact on overall patient health and the healthcare system as a whole.”

 “FibroScan has dramatically changed the way we practice – for the better.
 It has had a significant impact on our patients’ overall long-term.”